Mexico at London 2012 part 2: Aida Roman wins silver – and changes the sport

 “The current generation, like Matias Grande, bring a lot of desire to make it.
 They bring a lot of aspirations, not only to go to the Olympic Games but also to do something important.”

 “We are starting to generate technical hybrids that are favouring the Mexican gene.
 It's kind of starting to reflect more on our roots, how we are, how we work, how a Mexican archer's body works.
-I believe that we see great aspirations but we need to be patient.”
+I believe that we will see great aspirations, but we need to be patient.”

 Roman’s medal is stored at her parent’s house, after an earthquake in 2017 made her fear that she would lose it forever.
 “I gave the medal to them.
 I didn’t want my memories to be gone in a building.
-So my parents have both my world championship and Olympic Games medal in a little box in a glass cabinet.”
+So my parents have my World Championship and Olympic Games medals in a little box in a glass cabinet.”

 With thanks to Guille Garcia.